dartmouth-cs98/artificien_jupyter/README.md

 # Artificien: Jupyter

 This repository contains code relating to deploying a multi-user juypter notebook service that integrates with the Artificien platform.
+This serves to spawn single-user jupyter servers to allow clients to work with sample data and build their models on the Artificien Marketplace web application.

 Core Needs
 - More than one user has to be able to use